Speak to your doctor now before you get COVID-19 to learn about what you should do if you get sick.

 Ways to help reduce your risk of COVID-19:

-• Staying up to date with your recommended COVID-19 vaccinations
+• Stay up to date with your recommended COVID-19 vaccinations

 • Wear a face mask indoors and when you can’t physically distance from others, such as on public transport

 • Gather with friends or family outdoors or in well-ventilated areas.
-If possible, ask friends and family to take a rapid antigen test before gathering
+If possible, ask friends and family not to visit if they have any cold or flu symptoms

 What should I do if I get symptoms?

-If you have any cold and flu symptoms (such as runny nose, sore throat, fever, cough) it is important to get tested for COVID-19 as soon as possible so you can access early treatment including antiviral medicines.
-Stay at home until your acute symptoms have gone no matter the outcome of the test.
+If you have any cold or flu symptoms (such as a runny nose, sore throat, fever, cough), talk to your doctor and get tested for COVID-19 as soon as possible.
+This will help you get early treatment such as antiviral medicines.
+Stay at home until your acute symptoms have gone even if your test is negative.

 What COVID-19 test should I do?